jacoscaz/quadstore/README.md

 `Quadstore` instances will use the provided `IQueryEngine` implementation to run SPARQL queries.

-A custom configuration of the Comunica framework optimized for bundle size and dependency count is available at [quadstore-comunica][c2] and can be used as
+A custom distribution of the Comunica framework optimized for bundle size and dependency count is available at [quadstore-comunica][c2] and can be used as
 follows: